What is IIoT?

 How does IIoT work?

-IIoT needs a combination of sensors, a network, and data analytics to work at a base level.
-Machines, equipment, and vehicles containing sensors connect to an IIoT platform, which gathers and shares data.
-These sensors will monitor, store, and communicate information about the asset they are connected to.
+IIoT networks need a combination of smart devices, sensors, a network, and data analytics to work at a base level.
+Machines, equipment, and vehicles containing smart sensors connect to an IIoT platform, which gathers and shares data.
+IIoT uses smart sensors, actuators, and more to monitor, store, and communicate information about the asset they are connected to.
 Here’s how these three components work together to generate actionable insight.

 1. Sensors send their data through public or private networks

 Sensors send information to powerful IIoT platforms through networks that are either public or private data communications infrastructures.
 Mobile carriers or third-party operators provide and manage public connectivity.
 For example, your smartphone is connected to a public network used by millions of people.
 Private networks are set up and maintained locally by a company’s employees.
-Networks that connect all the devices come in many forms, such as: Bluetooth, WiFi, and 4G/5G cellular.
+Robust cybersecurity measures are also implemented to protect your data and prevent data breaches.
+Networks that connect all the smart devices come in many forms, such as: Bluetooth, WiFi, and 4G/5G cellular.

 2. IIoT platforms receive raw sensor data and interpret the information

-Once sensors have collected the data, IIoT platforms combine raw data from different devices and apply analytics that generate insight.
-For example, these platforms detect patterns, make recommendations, and find problems before they occur using technologies like AI.
+Once sensors have collected the data, IIoT platforms combine raw data from different smart devices and apply analytics that generate insight.
+For example, by leveraging artificial intelligence (AI) and machine learning, IIoT platforms detect patterns, make recommendations, and find problems before they occur using technologies.
 The insight provided by analytics empowers organizations to make business processes more efficient.

 3. IIoT data is stored in on-prem, cloud, and edge solutions

 The unstructured big data from IIoT devices makes it a good candidate for cloud storage.
-Cloud storage is flexible—businesses can access data from anywhere and expand it through a managed infrastructure that IT relies on.
+Cloud storage is flexible—by leveraging cloud computing, businesses can access data from anywhere and expand it through a managed infrastructure that IT relies on.

 Many of today’s IIoT solutions also use edge gateways for storage.
-Edge computing and edge gateways serve as network entry points for devices connecting with the cloud platforms.
+Edge computing and edge gateways decentralize data processing at the edge of the network, creating entry points for devices connecting with the cloud platforms.
 This intermediary bridge handles storage needs closer to the IIoT devices before moving data to the cloud.

 Which industries are leveraging IIoT?

-As of 2020, the global industrial IoT market reached a value of $144.3 billion.
-The following industries are considered leaders in using IIoT applications in their processes.
+By 2025, the global industrial IoT market is expected to reach a value of $275 billion.
+The following industries are considered leaders in using IIoT applications in their operations.

 Manufacturing

 The manufacturing industry has been an early adopter of IIoT due to its reliance on machinery.
-IIoT in manufacturing alone will reach $153.5 billion globally by 2026
+IIoT in manufacturing alone will reach $334.78 billion in 2025.

 Oil & gas